fusioncharts/dev_centre_docs/getting-started/vue/install-using-vuejs.md

 ### Include Maps via npm

-The `fusioncharts` package contains only two map definition in `fusioncharts/maps` directory - the **World Map**, and the **Map of USA**.
+The `fusioncharts` package contains only two map definition files in `fusioncharts/maps` directory, the **World Map** and the **Map of USA**.
 This is done to keep the package lightweight.
 To use any of these two map definition files, follow the steps given below:

 **Step 1:** Load `fusioncharts` module